peterdell/atariwiki/content/BEWE_DOS_1.30_Manual/index.md

 * -2: WRTCMD - There is the SIO command used for every write operations.
 It is "P" for writting without of verify, or "W" for writting with verify.
 (Any other value may cause big troubles.)
 This byte is changed by the "VERIFY" command.
 It is recommended to use the SIO command from this byte for all write operations in every programs.
 *  +0: COMTAB - At this point, there is an instruction for starting the CP.
 You can use the instruction "JMP ($0A)" under any DOS; it will allways start a CP, DUP menu, or something like that.
 * +3: CRNAME - Here is an instruction, which jumps to the "CRNAME" routine.
 This routine will get the next parameter from command line in "LBUF", add a "Dn:" if none was specified, and place the result in "COMFNAM"
 * +6: DIVIO - here is the adress of "DIVIO" routine.
 This routine may be used to start a batch file or the HardCopy function.
-Before starting this routine, the complete filename ("device:" or "Dn:~[path-](../path-/index.md)filename") must be placed in "COMFNAM", and the "Y" register must be set to 0 for the HardCopy function, or 1 for a batch file.
+Before starting this routine, the complete filename ("device:" or "Dn:\[path>\]filename") must be placed in "COMFNAM", and the "Y" register must be set to 0 for the HardCopy function, or 1 for a batch file.
 This routine will return any errors in the "Y" register and "N" flag in the same way as CIO or SIO.
 (That's different from SpartaDOS 3.x)
 * +8: XDIVIO - There is the adress of "XDIVIO" routine.
 This routine may be used to stop a batch file or the HardCopy function.
 Before starting this routine, the "Y" register must be 0 for the HardCopy function, or 1 for a batch file.
 * +10: BUFOFF -  This is the position of next character in "LBUF" for the "CRNAME" routine.
 * +13: DATER /  +16: TIMER - This is the main variable for date and time (3+3 bytes).
 It is in the format "day, month, year; hour, min., sec."
 This variable is used by "GETTD" and "SETTD" routines, and while creating a file.